 Many experts suggest that you have three to six months’ worth of expenses in your emergency fund, but you might feel more comfortable with nine or 12 months’ worth, especially when you feel like a recession or some other economic event is on the way.

 Ally offers this handy visual to provide you with a benchmark for building your emergency fund.

 However, you might come up with a different goal, based on your monthly expenses.
 If you’re living frugally, maybe you only spend $3,000 per month.
 In that case, you can adjust your numbers based on your actual expenses.

 On the other hand, though, creating a stretch goal for the upper end of the range can encourage you to save more–and build a fund that is more likely to get you through some tougher times.

 Where Should You Keep Your Emergency Fund?

 For the most part, an emergency fund should be kept in a high-yield savings account that is liquid and accessible.
-There are institutions like Everbank, Discover, and Chime that can help you open accounts that pay a reasonable rate of return.
+There are institutions like Everbank and Discover that can help you open accounts that pay a reasonable rate of return.

 It’s also possible to use short-term CDs to build an emergency fund ladder that can allow you regular access to your money and potentially higher yields.